NEK-RA/nek-ra.github.io/content/blog/disqus-personal-free-plus.md

 First of all - you will not find an official guide for that.
 You just see the next at pricing page:

-> *"you can self identify for a free subscription to our Plus plan"*
+> you can self identify for a free subscription to our Plus plan

 And now you're free to search ~~in google~~anywhere for details.
 While searching you can find [Disqus community](https://disqus.com/home/channel/discussdisqus/) with similar questions.
 Most of them has an answer with the same instruction from people with moderator labels ("Mod").
 And these answers looks like: